 The hissing sound you might hear my TX I’m the video is not the hi-pressure jet water hose — it is the normal airwave noise that all transceivers have during RX and TX.

 13-June-2020, @ 2100 Hours PDT: Hanging out with my mum and sister at my mum’s penthouse.
-While they were talking, I made contact with an operator ~56 ground miles north of Eagle’s Nest.
+While they were talking, I made contact with an operator ~56 ground miles north of my penthouse.
 The RX was so crystal clear; and, the WIN operator mentioned my TX was also crystal clear — he was surprised that I was so crystal clear given my distance, no LOS, and using a rubber-duck and hand-held transceiver only pushing ~5 watts (UHF).

 12-June-2020, @ 1030 Hours PDT: I ordered a high-capacity battery from Motorola.
 It’s an intrinsically-safe Impress battery.

 It’s going through the conditioning process; after the conditioning process is complete, it will go through the charging cycle.